 4. Highlight Strong Posts

 Feature posts that gain the most traffic by placing them on easy-to-spot locations.
 Top or sidebars serve as hot spots for highlighting posts.
-When users visit new sites, every second count.
+When users visit new sites, every second counts.
 By featuring solid content, the chances of visitors browsing through the website is probable.
 Additionally, featured content is more likely to be viewed than posts that didn’t do so well.
 What’s good about it?
-It keeps your audience staying in your web page longer.
+It keeps your audience on your web page longer.

 5. Avoid Uninspiring Titles